linagora/obm-deploy/docs/development.md

 Get involved
 ------------

-If you are interested in hepling us to imporve this tool, please follow [this instructions].
+If you are interested in hepling us to improve this tool, please follow [this instructions].

 Directories layout
 ------------------